wassermanlab/JASPAR-inference-tool/README.md

 EGR1_RAT        EGR2    MA0472.1        2.27e-74        62-398  45-424  0.957   19.287
 EGR1_RAT        EGR4    MA0733.1        1.12e-51        306-401 478-573 0.812   None
 ```
-For this example, the JASPAR profiles [EGR1](http://jaspar.genereg.net/matrix/MA0162.4/), [EGR2](http://jaspar.genereg.net/matrix/MA0472.1/), [EGR3](http://jaspar.genereg.net/matrix/MA0732.1/) and [EGR4](http://jaspar.genereg.net/matrix/MA0733.1/) are inferred based on the percentage of identical residues between the DBD of EGR1_RAT and those of these proteins and  and EGR1-3 based on the similarity regression model for the DBD composition `3x zf-C2H2`.
+For this example, the tool inferred the JASPAR profiles [EGR1](http://jaspar.genereg.net/matrix/MA0162.4/), [EGR2](http://jaspar.genereg.net/matrix/MA0472.1/) and [EGR3](http://jaspar.genereg.net/matrix/MA0732.1/) based on the percentage of identical residues between the query and the JASPAR TF DBDs (_i.e._ `DBD %ID`) and a linear regression model trained on sequence identities of JASPAR `3x zf-C2H2` TFs with a DBD composition of (_i.e._ `Similarity Regression`).
+Note that [EGR4](http://jaspar.genereg.net/matrix/MA0733.1/) is only inferred based on the percentage of identical residues between DBDs.

 **Important note:** both disk space and memory requirements for large genomes (*i.e.* danRer11, hg19, hg38 and mm10) are substantial.
 In these cases, we highly recommend allocating at least 1Tb of disk space and 512Gb of ram.